Aer (band): The End of Aer (2016)

-New project
+Solo projects

 As of 2020, Carter Reeves (Schultz) has started his own project/band called Surfer Girl.
 Reeves transitioned from his hip-hop days with Aer to form a laid-back, California-coastal style sound with surf guitar and good vibes.
 He combines his music with indie-pop, reggae, and surf-rock, as well as hip-hop elements.
 Surfer Girl has been on tour ever since (Reeves on guitar with a touring drummer and bassist), opening for reggae rock bands throughout the U.S. Surfer Girl's debut full-length studio album, "Sunrise", released on June 10, 2022.

-David has produced and written records for numerous other artists, including the certified gold single “Always Been You” by singer Quinn XCII, and co-writing the 2020 single “West Coast” by DVBBS.
-In 2021, von Mering had production and writing credits on “Let It Ride”, “Timezones”, and “On Time” on the Surfaces album “Pacifico”.
-In 2024 he was credited as producer on the Forrest Frank single “Low Key”.
+David has produced and written records for numerous other artists, including the certified gold single "Always Been You" by singer Quinn XCII, and "Come Around" by Hoodie Allen and Christian French.
+He co-wrote the 2020 gold single "West Coast" by DVBBS.
+In 2021, Von Mering had production and writing credits on "Let It Ride", "Timezones", and "On Time" on the Surfaces album Pacifico.
+In 2024 he was credited as producer on the Forrest Frank single "Low Key".

+2026 Announcement

+On May 25, 2026, the official Aer Instagram account posted that they had been working on new music.
+They have not released any details about their upcoming work.